Is this course for me?

 How can I progress my Career after I become qualified?

-There are a range of specialist courses available to Dental Nurses looking to progress in their career.
+There is a range of specialist courses available to Dental Nurses looking to progress in their career.
 NEBDN (National Examining Board for Dental Nurses) post-registration qualifications include:

 Certificate in Oral Health Education.